Maritime Accidents: What Statutes of Limitation Apply?

 Congress, in codifying 46 U.S.C.A. § 30508, formerly at 46 U.S.C.A. § 183b, has expressly authorized the parties to a contract of carriage to agree to a shorter time period than provided in 46 U.S.C.A. § 30106.
 As a practical matter, commercial carriers who transport passengers for a fee, cruise lines, and those engaged in hiring vessels invariably include the one year limitation period in their passenger contracts (tickets) as authorized by the statute.
 However, many maritime accidents arise in contexts where the tortfeasor, because of the circumstances, is not able to take advantage of the provisions of 46 U.S.C.A. § 30508.
 This is the case often in recreational boating situations and is particularly apt when a products liability claim is advanced.
 Thus, the three year period specified in 46 U.S.C.A. § 30106 may be applicable.

-Under the Outer Continental Shelf Lands Act (OCSLA) codified at 43 U.S.C.A. § 1333 et seq., the statute of limitations of the adjacent state applies to personal injury actions where the injury occurred on structures like fixed drilling platforms located on outer continental shelf off the coast.
+Under the Outer Continental Shelf Lands Act (OCSLA) codified at 43 U.S.C.A. § 1333 et seq., the statute of limitations of the adjacent state applies to personal injury actions where the injury occurred on structures like fixed drilling platforms located on the outer continental shelf off the coast.
 Rodrigue v.
 Aetna Cas. & Sur.
 Co., 395 U.S. 352 (1969).
 The statutes of limitation for the Gulf Coast states are as follows: Texas, 2 years with Discovery Rule (Tex.
 Civ.
 Prac. & Rem.
 Code § 16.003); Louisiana, 1 year (La.
-Civil Code § 3492 et seq.); Mississippi, 3 years from date of occurrence with Discovery Rule, 1 year if wrongful death caused by intentional tort (Miss.
+Civil Code § 3492 et seq.); Mississippi, 3 years from the date of the occurrence with Discovery Rule, 1 year if wrongful death caused by intentional tort (Miss.
 Code.
-Ann. § 15-1-1 et seq.); Alabama, 2 years from date of occurrence, punitive damages only if wrongful death (Ala.
+Ann. § 15-1-1 et seq.); Alabama, 2 years from the date of occurrence, punitive damages only if wrongful death (Ala.
 Code § 6-2-2 et seq.); Florida, 4 years with Discovery Rule but no survival, 2 years for wrongful death (Fla.
 Stat.
 Ann. § 95.11 et seq.).
 Whenever the OCSLA applies, the claim must be thoroughly researched to determine which state’s statute of limitations will apply to the action.
 The courts in the following cases held that the limitation provisions of the adjacent state as surrogate federal law under OCSLA, rather than the maritime doctrine of laches, would govern the timeliness of the death or personal injury actions arising out of occurrences on offshore stationary drilling platforms: Chevron Oil Co. v.
 Huson, 404 U.S. 97 (1971); Bible v.
 Chevron Oil Co., 460 F.2d 1218 (5th Cir.
 1972); Bonner v.
 Chevron U.S.A., 668 F.2d 817 (5th Cir.
 1982); Olsen v.
 Shell Oil Co., 708 F.2d 976 (5th Cir.
 1983); Dorety v.
 Avondale Shipyards of Texas, Inc., 672 F. Supp.
 962 (S.D.
 Tex.
 1987), judgment aff’d without published opinion, 832 F.2d 1262 (5th Cir.
 1987); Robison v.
 Exxon Corp., 779 F. Supp.
 65, (E.D.
 Tex.
 1991); Grover v.
 Exxon Corp., 894 F. Supp.
 291 (S.D.
 Tex.
 1995).
 In an action for injuries sustained on a stationary offshore drilling platform, Louviere v.
 Shell Oil Co., 509 F.2d 278 (5th Cir.
 1975) held that the tolling provisions of the law of the adjacent state would be applied as federal surrogate law under OCSLA to determine the timeliness of the action.

 The extension of Admiralty Jurisdiction Act now codified at 46 U.S.C.A. § 30101 et seq., also known as the Admiralty Extension Act (AEA), governs admiralty and maritime lawsuits against the United States government.
-The AEA provides that, where suit is brought against the United States for damage or injury done or consummated on land by a vessel in navigable waters, the Public Vessels Act or the Suits in Admiralty Act constitute the exclusive remedy for all causes of action against the Government.
+The AEA provides that, where a lawsuit is brought against the United States for damage or injury done or consummated on land by a vessel in navigable waters, the Public Vessels Act or the Suits in Admiralty Act constitute the exclusive remedy for all causes of action against the Government.
 Furthermore, the AEA also states that no suit may be filed against the United States until after a claim has been presented in writing to the government agency owning or operating the vessel which caused the injury or damage, and after such notice is given, no suit may be commenced against the United States until six months has elapsed.
 46 U.S.C.A. § 30101.
 This gives the Government an opportunity to investigate the incident and for an amicable settlement.
-In this respect, it is important to note that both the Public Vessels Act and the Suits in Admiralty Act provide for a two year statute of limitations.
+In this respect, it is important to note that both the Public Vessels Act and the Suits in Admiralty Act provide for a two-year statute of limitations.
 See 46 U.S.C.A. § 31103 and 46 U.S.C.A. § 30905.
-In order to comply with the two year statute of limitations and the requirement that a claim be presented to the relevant agency, a claimant must present his claim to the agency within a time frame that allows him sufficient time after six months has elapsed to file suit within the two year limitation period.
+In order to comply with the two-year statute of limitations and the requirement that a claim be presented to the relevant agency, a claimant must present his claim to the agency within a time frame that allows him sufficient time after six months has elapsed to file suit within the two year limitation period.

 Under 33 U.S.C.A. § 910 et seq., the Longshore and Harbor Workers’ Compensation Act, the right to compensation for disability is barred unless a claim is filed within one year after the injury, or within one year after the last payment of compensation where payment has been made without an award on account of the injury.
 33 U.S.C.A. § 913(a).
 A one-year statute of limitations, 33 U.S.C.A. § 913(d), is also applicable where a suit for damages has been erroneously brought under another federal statute, as where a suit for damages was brought under the Federal Employers’ Liability Act or under the Jones Act, and then dismissed on the ground that the Longshoremen’s Act was applicable and afforded the exclusive remedy.
 Ayers v.
 Parker, 15 F. Supp.
 447 (DC Md.
 1936).
 Under this statute, the one-year period begins to run from the date of the termination of the suit.
 But it is not settled whether a proceeding on a claim erroneously brought under a state workmen’s compensation act can qualify as a suit for damages within the meaning of this statute.
 Wilson v.
 Donovan, 218 F. Supp.
 944 (DC La.
-1963), aff’d 328 F.2d 313 (state proceeding considered a suit for damages); for cases contra, see Dawson v.
+1963), affirmed 328 F.2d 313 (state proceeding considered a suit for damages); for cases contra, see Dawson v.
 Jahncke Drydock, Inc., 33 F. Supp.
 668 (DC La.
 1940); Ayers v.
 Parker, 15 F. Supp.
 447 (DC Md.
 1936).
 It is therefore suggested that in cases where there is doubt as to the proper forum, the risk of being cut off by the limitation provision of the Longshoremen’s Act may be overcome by filing a claim with the deputy commissioner within the one-year period following the date of the injury, while at the same time prosecuting the claim in accordance with state law.
 Ayers.
-Failure to file a claim within the time prescribed by statute does not bar the right to file, unless objection to the failure is made at the first hearing of the claim, of which all the parties in interest are given reasonable notice, and where they have an opportunity to be heard.
+Failure to file a claim within the time prescribed by statute does not bar the right to file unless an objection to the failure is made at the first hearing of the claim, of which all the parties in interest are given reasonable notice, and where they have an opportunity to be heard.
 33 U.S.C.A. § 913(b).
 Where the employer has failed to comply with his obligation to report an employee’s injury to designated officials within the time prescribed by statute, the limitations period does not begin to run until such time as the report is made.
 33 U.S.C.A. § 930(a), (f).

 Applicable statutory provisions: